|OBOE MAKERS & COMMENTARY|

 GRAESSEL - no information available reputed to be very good.
 Automatic octave.

 HINIKER - MINNESOTA - In my estimation, the best of the best.
 The ULTIMATE professional oboe.
 Without peer in the realm of oboe.
 The Snakewood Hiniker oboe is THE single finest (and most appealing) oboe I have ever played.
 Hiniker oboes made after 2008 all have P.E.T polymer sleeve liners in the upper joint.
 The Hiniker clear Acrylic oboe is without peer in the realm of oboes entirely of synthetic, and impossible to distinguish the sound from an all Hiniker oboe made of African Blackwood.
-And the Cocobolo Hiniker oboe is "over the top" amazing.
-A new model, the "Hiniker/Ferillo modified Loree B series" is absolutely PHENOMENAL.
-HUGE sound that can cut through in a large orchestra, though without losing lyrical subtlety or "soul."
-This would be a dream instrument for a principal oboist.
+And the Hiniker oboe in Snakewood is, in my estimation, without peer in the realm of oboe.
 Tom Hiniker's attention to detail is without equal in the realm of oboe making.
 The ergonomics of the keywork is second to none.
 L--o--n--g waiting list.
 A second hand Hiniker oboe will often realize a higher price than new.

 HECKEL - Excellent maker, though Heckel has not made oboes since 1964.
 Many of the older Heckel oboes not pitched at A=440 !